Felixis4/I-project/README.md

 ## Json Instructions

 In the Json Endpoint you can search by:
-'id',
-'title',
+'id',<br>
+'title',<br>

-'priceFrom': minimum price,
+'priceFrom': minimum price,<br>
-'price': exact price,
+'price': exact price,<br>
-'priceTo': maximum price,
+'priceTo': maximum price,<br>
-'totalAreaFrom': minimum total area,
+'totalAreaFrom': minimum total area,<br>
-'totalArea': exact total area,
+'totalArea': exact total area,<br>
-'totalAreaTo': maximum total area,
+'totalAreaTo': maximum total area,<br>
-'coveredAreaFrom': minimum covered area, 'coveredArea': exact covered area,
+'coveredAreaFrom': minimum covered area,<br>
+'coveredArea': exact covered area,<br>
-'coveredAreaTo': maximum covered area, 'numberRoomsFrom': minimum number of rooms, 'numberRooms': exact number of rooms,
+'coveredAreaTo': maximum covered area,<br>
+'numberRoomsFrom': minimum number of rooms,<br>
+'numberRooms': exact number of rooms,<br>
-'numberRoomsTo': maximum number of rooms,
+'numberRoomsTo': maximum number of rooms,<br>
-'cityId': id of the city,
+'cityId': id of the city,<br>
-'type': could be "House" or "Department",
+'type': could be "House" or "Department",<br>

 the following filters are boolean, that means the value you can pass is only "true" or "false":

-'light': if it has light or not,
+'light': if it has light or not,<br>
-'naturalGas': if it has natural gas or not,
+'naturalGas': if it has natural gas or not,<br>
-'phone': if it has phone or not,
+'phone': if it has phone or not,<br>
-'water': if it has water or not,
+'water': if it has water or not,<br>
-'sewers': if it has sewers or not,
+'sewers': if it has sewers or not,<br>
-'internet': if it has internet or not,
+'internet': if it has internet or not,<br>
-'asphalt': if it has asphalt or not,
+'asphalt': if it has asphalt or not,<br>

 put one of this filters on the url like this "http://localhost:8000/json?title=abc123"